sdil/hasura-firebase-auth-webhook/README.md

 ## How Hasura Firebase Auth webhook helps

-If the user is sucessfully authenticated, the webhook will return the following result to the Hasura server:
+If the user is successfully authenticated, the webhook will return the following result to the Hasura server:
 ```
 $ curl -i localhost:8081 -H "Authorization: Bearer <Firebase token>"